LezWatch/lwtv-plugin/blocks/readme.md

 The blocks will automagically build anytime anyone runs `npm run build` from the main folder.
 You can also run `npm run build` from the `blocks` folder.

-When built, the new code will deploy to the `/build/` folder.
+All JS and CSS from blocks defined in `blocks/*/block.json` get pushed to the `blocks/build/` folder via the build process.
+PHP scans this directory and registers blocks in `php/class-blocks.php`.
 The overall code is called from the `/blocks/src/blocks.php` file.

+The subfolders are _NOT_ stored in Git, because they're not needed to be.
+We run the build via actions

 ### Getting Started